armantarkhanian/typenaming/README.md

 ### Description
 typenaming is **a static analyzer** that will prevent you from using the ugly "Type" suffix in type names.
+It's written for educational purposes.

 _Bad_
 ```golang